turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 **Suggested completion date**
 - Iteration 5 Deliverables due Thursday of Week 2
-- Project should be completed by end of Monday of Week 3 (aim to leave final day for polishing the project, not building out features!)
+- Project should be completed by end of Sunday of Week 3 (aim to leave final day for polishing the project, not building out features!)

 ---